cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ## How to execute NSH with the UART.

-The NSH is a feature of the RTOS which shows a console through the interface that chooses (UART, USB or Telnet).
-With this console, you can see execute apps, do file operations, get information about the board.
-This is a demo to execute the most basic example of NuttX without any extra feature.

 ### Olimex-STM32-E407
 This board have the possibility to show the console through the UART or through USB.